 Why Are My Dinner Rolls Not Soft?

-The most common mistake made when making bread rolls without yeast is using cold liquids.
+The most common mistake made when making these easy bread rolls with no yeast is using cold liquids.
 In our recipe, we use yogurt.
 And it has to be at room temperature or a bit warm.

 So you had better remove it from the fridge at least 1 hour before you start making the dough.
 Let it sit on the counter to reach room temperature.